 Along the same lines, you can be in debt anywhere between $700,000 to $1 million before you see your first patient, and that’s on top of dental school debt.
 You should expect a couple of lean years since it can take a while to get the same revenue as if you bought an existing practice.

 Still can’t decide?

-Good news: Professional Transition Strategies has free e-books on the transaction process, other transition options, and a guide for recent graduates.
+Good news: PTS has free e-books on the transaction process, other transition options and a guide for recent graduates.